telerik/fiddler-core-docs/getting-started/download-product-files.md

 1. The download page allows you to obtain the following:

-    - An archive that contains the latest FiddlerCore NuGet package (for manual installation), the [Bouncy Castle NuGet package](https://www.telerik.com/blogs/understanding-fiddler-certificate-generators), and the [Telerik Network Connections] Nuget package.
+    - An archive that contains the latest FiddlerCore NuGet package (for manual installation), the [Bouncy Castle NuGet package](https://www.telerik.com/blogs/understanding-fiddler-certificate-generators), and the [Telerik Network Connections](https://docs.telerik.com/fiddlercore/api/telerik.networkconnections.networkconnection) Nuget package.

-    - Separate NuGet files for the latest FiddlerCore NuGet package (for manual installation), the [Bouncy Castle NuGet package](https://www.telerik.com/blogs/understanding-fiddler-certificate-generators), and the [Telerik Network Connections] Nuget package.
+    - Separate NuGet files for the latest FiddlerCore NuGet package (for manual installation), the [Bouncy Castle NuGet package](https://www.telerik.com/blogs/understanding-fiddler-certificate-generators), and the [Telerik Network Connections](https://docs.telerik.com/fiddlercore/api/telerik.networkconnections.networkconnection) Nuget package.

-    - Your download history.
+    - Your FiddlerCore download history.

     - Quick access to the FiddlerCore release notes (through the **See what's new** link).